truemrwalker/wblwrld3/app/data/WebbleDevPack/README.md

 ```
 <a name="bitFlags_PlatformConfigs"></a>
 ###_bitFlags_PlatformConfigs_ ![Enum][enum]
-Used for settings and configuraions of the platform environment.
+Used for settings and configurations of the platform environment.

 ####Enum.bitFlags_PlatformConfigs